 The show as a whole has:

-Seasonal Rot: Inverted for the most part.
-The Black Adder is generally felt to be pretty average, Blackadder II awesome, Blackadder the Third a slight step down from the previous series but still very good, and Blackadder Goes Forth the best of all.
+- Seasonal Rot: Inverted for the most part.
+The Black Adder is generally felt to be pretty average, Blackadder II awesome, Blackadder the Third either slightly better or slightly worse than the previous series (depending on whether or not Blackadder is too much of a Villain Protagonist), and Blackadder Goes Forth the best of all.